rolling90/HJM-with-stochastic-vol-calibration/README.md

 # HJM model with stochastic volatility (CIR)

-**This notebook implements a single-factor HJM forward-rate model with CEV scaling and a single mean-reverting stochastic volatility factor, calibrated to caplet and swaption markets.**
+This notebook implements a single-factor HJM forward-rate model with CEV scaling and a single mean-reverting stochastic volatility factor, calibrated to caplet and swaption markets.

----

-## Model
+### Model

 **Forward-rate SDE (risk-neutral measure $(\mathbb{Q})$):**
 $$